 Overall, the Merseyside club’s record against Spanish sides is W14 D12 L11 F46 A38.
 They have won only one of their last seven fixtures against Liga clubs outside England – that 2009 success at Real Madrid.

-Liverpool’s unbeaten record in this season’s competition was ended the 4-2 defeat at AS Roma in the semifinal second leg, the Reds progressing 7-6 on aggregate.
+Liverpool’s unbeaten record in this season’s competition was ended by the 4-2 defeat at AS Roma in the semifinal second leg, the Reds progressing 7-6 on aggregate.
 Their record since matchday one is now W7 D4 L1 F40 A13.

-Liverpool finished first in group E this season with 12 points, beating NK Maribor 7-0 away and FC Spartak Moskva the same scoreline at home.
+Liverpool finished first in group E this season with 12 points, beating NK Maribor 7-0 away and FC Spartak Moskva by the same scoreline at home.
 FC Porto were overcome 5-0 in the away first leg and on aggregate in the round of 16, before a 5-1 defeat of Manchester City over the two legs of the quarterfinals (3-0 home, 2-1 away).

 Including qualifying, Liverpool have scored 46 goals in 14 games this season, at an average of 3.29 goals per game – surpassing Barcelona’s record of 45 from 1999-2000.
 Discounting the Reds’ haul of six against TSG 1899 Hoffenheim in the play-offs they are on 40 goals, behind Real Madrid’s 41 (2013-14), a record for a 13-match season, and Barcelona, who scored 45 in 2002-03 – although Barcelona played 16 games that season.
 Liverpool’s 12-match average of 3.33 goals per game is higher than that of both sides.